claireruffing/Portfolio/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, to install the requirements run:

+### `npm install`

+Once everything is done installing, in the project directory run:

 ### `npm start`